Skip to content

 Surprisingly, SiteGround comes out on top with regard to their pricing and service offerings for WordPress users.

 The only instance where Bluehost works out cheaper is if you’re after shared hosting where you take on the responsibility of managing your sites.
-For all the managed solutions, SiteGround is the way to go!
+For all the managed solutions, SiteGround is more ideal.

 Winner: SiteGround